sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

 Many of the paper’s claims and empirical findings are about the orthogonality of various linear probes for concepts in unembedding space.
 Importantly though, "orthogonal" here is defined using an inner product after a whitening transformation.
 Under this definition, most concept probes are going to end up being almost orthogonal by default.

-To explain why this happens, we will first dicsuss a simplified case where we assume that we are studying the representations in a language model with residual stream width $n$ equal to or greater than the number of tokens in its dictionary $k$.
+To explain why this happens, we will first discuss a simplified case where we assume that we are studying the representations in a language model with *residual stream* width $n$ equal to or greater than the number of *tokens in its dictionary* $k$.
 In this case, all the orthogonality results shown in `Theorem 8` of the paper would exactly hold for any arbitrary concept hierachies we make up.
 So observing that the relationships in `Theorem 8` hold for a set of linear concept probes would not tell us anything about whether the model uses these concepts or not.

 Then, we will discuss real models like `Gemma-2B` that have a residual stream width smaller than the number of tokens in their dictionary.
 For such models, the results in `Theorem 8` would not automatically hold for any set of concepts we make up.
 But in high dimensions, the theorem would still be expected to hold approximately, with most concept vectors ending up almost orthogonal.
-Most of the emprirical results for orthogonality the paper shows in e.g. `Fig. 2` and `Fig. 4` are consistent with this amount of almost-orthogonality that would be expected by default.
+Most of the emprirical results for orthogonality the paper shows (see our section on empirical results) are consistent with this amount of almost-orthogonality that would be expected by default.

 ### Case $n\geq k:$

 The whitening transformation will essentially attempt to make all the vocabulary vectors as orthogonal to each other as possible.
 When the dimensionality $n$ is greater than the number of vectors $k$ (i.e., $n > k$), the whitening transformation can make the vectors exactly orthogonal.

 Let $$\{ \mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_k \} \in \mathbb{R}^n $$ be zero-mean random vectors with covariance matrix $\Sigma$, where $n > k$.
-Then there exists a whitening transformation $W = \Sigma^{-1/2}$ such that the transformed vectors $\{\mathbf{y}_i = W\mathbf{x}_i\}_{i=1}^k$ satisfy:
+Then there exists a whitening transformation $W = \Sigma^{-1/2}$ such that the transformed vectors $$\{ \mathbf{y}_i = W\mathbf{x}_i \}_{i=1}^k$$ satisfy:

 $$
 \mathbb{E}[\mathbf{y}_i^\top\mathbf{y}_j] = \delta_{ij}